-Among America's Best Employers for Women

-UTC was ranked among Forbes' best employers for women through its opinion survey of 40,000 Americans, including 25,000 women, working for companies with at least 1,000 employees.

-Among Best Places to Work for Employment Disability

-UTC was recognized by the Disability Equality Index ("DEI"), a joint initiative between Disability: IN and the American Association of People with Disabilities, as a 2018 DEI Best Place to Work.

-Among Best Places for Women to Work

-UTC was recognized by Fairygodboss as the ninth best workplace for women in 2018.
-This ranking was determined by a survey around overall job satisfaction, equal treatment at work and whether female employees would recommend that other women work for their employer.
+Among Best Places to Work for Among America's Best Employers LGBTQ Equality UTC was ranked among Forbes' best employers for women UTC earned a 100% rating from the Human Rights through its opinion survey of 40,000 Americans, including Campaign Foundation's Corporate Equality Index, along 25,000 women, working for companies with at least 1,000 with the distinction of being one of the Best Places to Work employees. for LGBTQ Equality.
+Among Best Places to Work for Employment Among Noteworthy Companies Disability Inclusion UTC was recognized by the Disability Equality Index ("DEI"), UTC was named a noteworthy company by DiversityInc, which recognizes the top U.S. companies for diversity and a joint initiative between Disability:IN and the American inclusion management, with a focus on hiring, retaining Association of People with Disabilities, as a 2018 DEI Best and promoting women, minorities, people with disabilities, Place to Work.
+LGBTQ employees and veterans.
+Among Best Places for Women to Work Among Best Companies for Latinas to Work UTC was recognized by Fairygodboss as the ninth best For the sixth straight year, UTC was ranked among the top 10 workplace for women in 2018.
+This ranking was determined best places to work for Latinas out of 50 companies honored by a survey around overall job satisfaction, equal treatment by Latina Style Magazine.